LOOKING FOR GOLD IN THE DROSS

 Craig, through a guardian, brought suit to recover for his injuries against the Township.
 After trial, the trial court entered a judgment in favor of the Township.

 Held: The judgment in favor of the Township was affirmed.

 A prior case had found a different township liable for negligence in a similar accident.
 Here, in that case, there was no sign present.
 In this case, there was a sign indicating a stop ahead and some evidence that the driver knew something of the area.

-Because a sign indicated that a stop was ahead, the Court found, a jury could have concluded that, if Ronald did not see that sign and did not observe the other indications that he was approaching a State highway, he was so inattentive that he would not have seen the stop sign had it not been obscured.
-On the other hand, the jury could have determined that Ronald saw the warning sign, knew that a stop sign was ahead but was going too fast to stop and decided it was best to attempt to get across the intersection as fast as possible.
+Because a sign indicated that a stop was ahead, the Court found, a jury could have concluded that if Ronald did not see that sign or observe the other indications that he was approaching a State highway, then he was so inattentive that he would not have seen the stop sign even if it had not been obscured.
+On the other hand, the jury could have determined that Ron saw the warning sign, knew that a stop sign was ahead but was going too fast to stop, and therefore decided it was best to attempt to get across the intersection as quickly as possible.
 In either case, the jury could have concluded that the failure to clear the brush from in front of the sign was not a proximate cause of the collision.

 – Tom Root